Monday, May 05, 2008

 Anticraft Project One

 Amazon.com is already shipping the Anticraft book!!!
-I don't have my free copy yet (and no one can tell me if it's even on its way).
+I don't have my free copy yet.
 I'm freaking out because I can't see the book and the pictures of my projects.
 Is it professional looking?
 Is it a nice book?
 Are the instructions for my projects accurate?
 Ack!

 Deep breath.